dbalabka/php-enumeration/README.md

 ## Known issues
 ### Readonly Properties
-In the current implementation, static property value might be occasionally replaced.
+In the current implementation, static property value can be occasionally replaced.
 [Readonly Properties](https://wiki.php.net/rfc/readonly_properties) is aimed to solve this issue.
-In ideal world Enum values should be declared as a constants.
+In an ideal world Enum values should be declared as a constants.
 Unfortunately, it is not possible in PHP right now.
 ```php
 <?php
 // It is possible but don't do it